-11.5....FIRE PROTECTION
+11.6....
+FIRE PROTECTION

-- 11.5.(1)..........Fire hydrants, fire ponds, cisterns, and other improvements reasonably required for fire safety shall be installed to Barrington Fire Department specifications and approved by the Planning Board.
+- 11.6(1) Fire hydrants, fire ponds, cisterns, and other improvements reasonably required for fire safety shall be installed to Barrington Fire Department specifications and approved by the Planning Board.
 These items shall be shown on the subdivision plan and installed by the applicant.
-All required fire protection standards shall be operational prior to the issuance of any building permits. - 11.5(2).........The applicant shall consult with the Barrington Fire Department to determine what, if any, appropriate fire protection measures are reasonably necessary.
+Fire protection infrastructure shall be bonded prior to the issuance of any building permits. - 11.6(2) The applicant shall consult with the Barrington Fire Department to determine what, if any, appropriate fire protection measures are reasonably necessary.
 The applicant shall provide the Planning Board with the results of such consultation in the form of a letter or representations of facilities on the plan.
 The Planning Board may require additional fire protection measures in addition to the Barrington Fire Department's recommendation if reasonably necessary.

-11.6....LANDS DIVIDED BY PUBLIC RIGHTS-OF-WAY
+11.7 LANDS DIVIDED BY PUBLIC RIGHTS-OF-WAY

-Any transfer, conveyance or sale of land held in one (1) ownership but already divided into lots or parcels of land by an existing public right-of-way shall not be considered a subdivision for the purposes of these regulations and shall not be required to conform to the procedures set forth herein.
+Any transfer, conveyance or sale of land held in one ownership but already divided into lots or parcels of land by an existing public right-of-way shall not be considered a subdivision for the purposes of these regulations and shall not be required to conform to the procedures set forth herein.

-11.7.....PLATS AND ACCESS CROSSING MUNICIPAL BOUNDARIES
+11.8....
+PLATS AND ACCESS CROSSING MUNICIPAL BOUNDARIES